AndroidHyperOfficial/superinstall-aur-helper/README.md

 `superinstall` is designed primarily for Arch Linux, where it functions as a native AUR helper.
 Its behavior changes depending on the operating system:

 * **Arch Linux**: Acts as a full-featured AUR helper with parallel dependency resolution and PGP self-healing.
-* **Other Platforms (Windows, macOS, BSD, Linux Distros)**: Functions as a unified wrapper.
-It detects your native package manager (like `winget`, `brew`, or `apt`) and routes commands through it to provide a consistent CLI experience.

-### Known Limitations
-* **Wrapper Fragility**: On non-Arch platforms, the tool relies on your system's native package manager.
-If the native tool's command syntax changes, `superinstall` may require an update to maintain compatibility.
-* **Path Management**: The tool assumes standard environment paths (e.g., `/usr/local/bin` or system defaults).
-Custom installation setups may require manual path configuration.
-* **Arch-Specific Logic**: Features like the "Security Gatekeeper" and "PGP Self-Healing" are optimized for Arch-based workflows and may have limited functionality on other operating systems.
 ## Arch Linux: Known Risks & Limitations
 While `superinstall` provides a streamlined interface for Arch, users should be aware of these architectural trade-offs: